San Francisco Firebells

-WPBL San Francisco is an upcoming professional women's baseball team based in San Francisco that will compete in the Women's Pro Baseball League (WPBL).
-The team's main color is purple, with a color scheme similar to that of the Golden State Valkyries.
-It is one of the four inaugural teams of the WPBL, alongside Boston, New York, and Los Angeles.
+The San Francisco Firebells are a professional women's baseball team for San Francisco competing in the Women's Pro Baseball League (WPBL).
+The team is named for historical volunteer firefighter Lillie "Firebelle Lil" Hitchcock Coit.
+Its main color is purple, like the Golden State Valkyries, and its logo fuses a bell with a phoenix.
+The Firebells are one of the four inaugural teams of the WPBL, alongside the Boston Hunters, Los Angeles Queens, and New York Heights.